 CDS analyzes data from clinical and administrative systems.
 The aim is to assist healthcare providers in making informed clinical decisions.
 Data available can provide information to medical professions who are preparing diagnoses or predicting medical conditions like drug interactions and reactions.

 CDS tools filter information to assist healthcare professionals in caring for individual clients.

-Scott-Clark Medical will assist medical facilities in ensuring that hospital mobile computer carts are equipped with the best information systems for making informed healthcare decisions that fit their patient needs.
+Scott-Clark Medical assists medical facilities in ensuring that hospital mobile computer carts are equipped with the best information systems for making informed healthcare decisions that fit their patient needs.